VinayPrajwal226/SplitwiseCloneApp/README.md

 # SplitWise
-SplitPal is a simple web app to track shared expenses with friends and settle up easily.
+SplitWise is a simple web app to track shared expenses with friends and settle up easily.
 Built using React, Node.js, and PostgreSQL.

 ## Features
 - Add friends and shared expenses